mr-c/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 The exported file is now available in SD Connect/Allas.
 After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
 For specific guidance check the following [paragraph](./sd_connect.md#data-download-and-decryption).
 For more information and support, write to servicedesk@csc.fi (email subject Sensitive Data)

-## Deleting your virtual Desktop
+## Pausing, restarting or deleting your virtual Desktop

-At the end of your analysis, you can delete your virtual Desktop and all the files in it.
+At the end of your analysis, you can paur or delete your virtual Desktop and all the files in it.

-You can not undo this action:
+To pause the Desktop:

+* On SD Desktop homepage, click on **Go To SD Desktop Management**;

+* Here, under **Available Desktops** click on **Pause Desktop**.

+You can restart the Desktop at any time form the same, access to it make take up to 30 minutes.

+To delete your Desktop and all the files/data in it:

-* On SD Desktop Homepage, click on **Go To SD Desktop Management**.
+* On SD Desktop homepage, click on **Go To SD Desktop Management**.

 * Here, under **Available Desktops** click on **Delete Desktop**.
+You can not undo this action.

 !!! note